stain/nio-zipfs/README.md

 See [Demo.java](src/test/java/no/s11/zipfs/Demo.java) for more interesting usages.

+# Usage

 # License

 **License**: [BSD 3-Clause](http://opensource.org/licenses/BSD-3-Clause)

-Copyright (c) 2015 University of Manchester, UK.
+- Copyright (c) 2015 University of Manchester, UK.
-Copyright (c) 2009, 2012, Oracle and/or its affiliates.
+- Copyright (c) 2009, 2012, Oracle and/or its affiliates.

 All rights reserved.

 Based on the zipfs demo of OpenJDK 8 by Oracle, distributed under a [BSD 3-Clause license](LICENSE).

 ## Relation to OpenJDK